by Texas Homesteader ~

 Now I’m not saying that gifts aren’t fun – they are.
 It’s wonderful to be able to give that perfect gift.
 And Christmas is a beautiful season of sharing.

 But when did it turn from the simpler times of the past to “what’s in it for me” and frenzied attempts at Martha Stewart-caliber holiday decorations?
 It’s all just gotten so crazy.

 Christmas Doesn’t Come From A Store

 Again, gifts are fun and there’s nothing wrong with enjoying that aspect of the holiday.
-What I have a problem with is that such a beautiful season of sharing and caring can be so heavily marred by the almighty buck.
+What I dislike is that such a beautiful season of sharing and caring can be so heavily marred by the $ almighty buck $.